 But how do you know what you need to change?
 You could begin by tackling the ones that are causing a problem.

-In a Link Detox (DTOX) report you can easily filter links which are triggering certain rules that are related to anchor text.
 It is highly likely that these links will also be triggering other rules too, so it would be wise to take a look at those carefully.

 The SUSP29 rule means that the anchor text has been marked as a ‘compound keyword’ and appears in more than 5% of all backlink anchor text.
 You could try and get these links changed to ‘brand’ or ‘other’ keywords.